 A successful warranty claim provides a replacement for the defective item to you free of charge eg. a new battery.
 If you require that part to be installed or to have additional work on your bike be aware there may be labour charges from the bike shop that is handling your claim to fit or replace it.

-As part of the service we offer to customers who have purchased their bikes from us Electric Bikes Brisbane provides reasonable labour costs free of charge.
+As part of the service we offer to customers who have purchased their bikes from us, Electric Bikes Brisbane provides reasonable labour costs free of charge.
+Generally if you require us to retrieve or send back an item via post or freight because you cannot attend the service centre in person then that cost is borne by the customer.

 If you wish to claim something on warranty please complete our online warranty claim form to get the process started.
 This gives us the critical information necessary to get the process underway with the manufacturer.